Last updated on September 30, 2025

 Acquired Mutation | Illustration by Xavier Ribeiro

-Rad counters (or Radiation) are a type of counter that apply to a player rather than a permanent (just like experience and poison counters).
+Rad counters (or Radiation) are a type of counter that apply to a player rather than a permanent (like experience and poison counters).
 The ruling for rad counters is: “At the beginning of your precombat main phase, if you have any rad counters, mill that many cards.
 For each non-land permanent milled this way, you lose 1 life and a rad counter.”

 This is quite interesting from a gameplay point of view.
-The rad counters are going to make you lose the game if you have enough of them, but you’re not exactly sure how they’re going to make you lose.
+The rad counters make you lose the game if you have enough of them, but you’re not exactly sure how they’re going to make you lose.
 It might be through milling, or it might be through the life loss, depending on what you mill.
 It leaves it up to chance, even if just a little.

 The History of Rad Counters in MTG